-(a) Minimum required bicycle parking.
-Unless otherwise provided under the UDC, bicycle parking shall be provided in amounts not less than those set forth in Table 806-8.

-(b) Long-term bicycle parking.
+- (a) Minimum required bicycle parking.
+Unless otherwise provided under the UDC, bicycle parking shall be provided in amounts not less than those set forth in Table 806-8. - (b) Long-term bicycle parking.
 Long-term bicycle parking may be provided to satisfy a percentage of the minimum bicycle parking spaces required under this chapter.
 Such long-term bicycle parking shall not exceed the amounts set forth in Table 806-8.
 The maximum percentage of long-term bicycle parking allowed is based solely on the minimum number of bicycle parking spaces required.
 This standard shall not be construed to prohibit the provision of additional long-term bicycle parking spaces provided the minimum number of required spaces is met.
 (Example: A restaurant requiring a minimum of four bicycle parking spaces may, but is not required to, designate one of the required spaces as a long-term space.
 Additional short-term and long-term spaces may be provided as long as the minimum required three short-term spaces are maintained).

-Per Table 806-8, a total of 60 bicycle parking spaces are required for the Phase II 60-unit apartment complex.
-As shown on the Site Plan, 4 parking spaces are provided in the units, 30 spaces are provided at the building entrances, 2 spaces are provided at a common area, and 24 spaces are provided in covered bike corrals structures (see Exhibit 4).
+Per Table 806-8, a total of 60 bicycle parking spaces are required for the proposed 60-unit apartment complex.
+As shown on the Site Plan, 4 bicycle parking spaces are provided in the units, 14 spaces are provided at the building entrances, 10 spaces are provided in the building breezeways, and 32 spaces are provided in the covered bike corral structures (see Exhibit 4).

-Section 806.060: Bicycle Parking Development Standards. ------------------ --
+Section 806.060: Bicycle Parking Development Standards.